anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 ### Expectations

-The first line of measurement can be rule-based such as validating [expectations](https://docs.greatexpectations.io/en/latest/reference/glossary_of_expectations.html){:target="_blank"} around missing values, data types, value ranges, etc. as we did in our [data testing lesson](testing.md#expectations){:target="_blank"}.
-These can be done with or without a reference window and using the [mostly argument](https://docs.greatexpectations.io/en/latest/reference/core_concepts/expectations/standard_arguments.html#mostly){:target="_blank"} for some level of tolerance.
+The first form of measurement can be rule-based such as validating [expectations](https://docs.greatexpectations.io/en/latest/reference/glossary_of_expectations.html){:target="_blank"} around missing values, data types, value ranges, etc. as we did in our [data testing lesson](testing.md#expectations){:target="_blank"}.
+The difference now is that we'll be validating these expectations on live production data.

 ```python linenums="1"
 # Simulated production data